maidsafe/temp_safe_network/README.md

 Allow authorisation? [y/N]:
 ```

 Please go ahead and allow the authorisation by entering `y`.
-The Authenticator will send a response back to the `safe_cli` with the corresponding credentials it can use to connect directly with the Network.
-When the `safe_cli` receives the authorisation response, it will display a message like the following:
+The Authenticator will send a response back to the `safe-cli` with the corresponding credentials it can use to connect directly with the Network.
+When the `safe-cli` receives the authorisation response, it will display a message like the following:
 ```shell
 SAFE CLI app was successfully authorised
 Credentials were stored in <home directory>/.safe/credentials